 What To Do With This Information

-Note: From time to time compare the Total Miles on the cue sheet and compare it with your bicycle computer.
-After a while you may notice that the Total Miles on the cue sheet may not exactly match your bicycle computer.
-Don’t worry you did not do anything wrong.
-The actual distances to each turn and the accuracy of your bicycle computer may vary a little.
-Keep note of the difference.
+Note: From time to time, compare the Total Miles on the cue sheet and compare it to your bicycle computer.
+After a while, you may notice that the Total Miles on the cue sheet may not exactly match your bicycle computer.
+Don’t worry, you did not do anything wrong.
+The actual distances to each turn and the accuracy of your bicycle computer will vary a little.
 You will have to mentally keep track of the difference.
-Example: At the intersection of AC Powell Blvd. and Gordon Place the cue sheet says that the Total Miles is 3.5 miles.
-Your bicycle computer says that you have ridden 3.6 miles.
-A difference of +0.1 miles.
+Example: At the intersection of AC Powell Blvd. and Gordon Place, the cue sheet says that the Total Miles is 3.5 miles.
+Your bicycle computer says that you have ridden 3.6 miles (a difference of +0.1 miles).
 The cue sheet indicates that the rest stop should be a 3.9 miles.
-Since your bicycle computer is off my +0.1 miles when you reach the rest stop your bicycle computer will read 4.0.
+Since your bicycle computer is off by +0.1 miles, when you reach the rest stop your bicycle computer will read 4.0.

-The best way to attach the cue sheet to your bike’s handlebars is with a cue sheet clip.
+The best way to attach the cue sheet to your bike’s handlebar is with a cue sheet clip.
 You can purchase a cue sheet clip on line or at your local bike ship.
-You can also attach an inexpensive clip to your bike’s handlebars and clip the cue sheet to it.
+You can also attach an inexpensive clip to your handlebar and clip the cue sheet to it.